edgeimpulse/object-counting-demo/README.md

 # Object Counting Demo

+For an on-device object counting example see: https://github.com/edgeimpulse/conveyor-counting-data-synthesis-demo

 A quick demo to show one way to count object passing through a FOMO window.
 Objects are counted as they leave the top of the frame.

 The scripts provided scan a slice of the top of the window over a number of frames to detect when inferencing goes from 1 to 0 (similar to detecting a button press).
 To debounce, an object is only counted if there are N number of 0 values detected after a 1 is.